António Egas Moniz: Later life and death

 In 1939, Moniz was shot multiple times by a patient with schizophrenia.
-Subsequently, Moniz used a wheelchair.

 He continued in private practice until 1955.
 Moniz died from an internal haemorrhage on 13 December 1955.

 Legacy

-After Moniz's death, antipsychotic medications were developed and put into use, and leucotomies fell out of favour.
+After Moniz's death, antipsychotic medications were developed and put into use and leucotomies fell out of favour.
 Moniz's legacy suffered towards the end of the 20th century, as leucotomies were then perceived overwhelmingly negatively, thought of as an outdated experimental procedure.
-Well-known experts including Elliot Valenstein, a psychologist, and Oliver Sacks, a neurologist, were particularly critical of Moniz's methods and of his Nobel Prize.
+Well-known experts, including psychologist Elliot Valenstein, and neurologist Oliver Sacks, were particularly critical of Moniz's methods and him earning the Nobel Prize.

-There have been calls to rescind Moniz's Nobel Prize, especially from relatives of family members that underwent leucotomies.
+There have been calls to rescind Moniz's Nobel Prize, especially from family members of patients who underwent leucotomies.
 However, others have defended Moniz for his scientific contributions, stressing the need to examine his legacy in context.

 In his native Portugal, Moniz is highly regarded, being featured on commemorative banknotes and postage stamps.
 A statue of him stands outside the Faculty of Medicine of the University of Lisbon, and his country house in Avanca is now a museum.

 In 2020, a biographical made-for-television film was produced by RTP2 titled O Ego de Egas ("The Ego of Egas"), which explores Moniz's work and motives.